 Elizabeth started her career at Johns Hopkins University as a Respiratory Therapist and holds a Bachelor’s degree from Millersville University in Lancaster, PA.
 Since joining ECMO Advantage in January of 2016, Elizabeth’s complete focus as a Specialist has been in precepting.
 While spending time with the staff members who are learning, she’s able to offer real time education, solutions, and create confidence in the learners through dialogue.
 As an avid stand-up paddle boarder, you can often find her enjoying nature through hiking and even snowboarding.

-Sarah is the glue that holds everything together and although still in her first year with ECMO Advantage, she brings an extensive, 20+ year background in both Teaching and Campus Ministry to the team.
+Sarah is the glue that holds everything together and although one of the newer members of the ECMO Advantage, she brings an extensive, 20+ year background in both Teaching and Campus Ministry to the team.
 Sarah holds an undergraduate degree in Teaching from Alabama and Master’s degree in Theology from Lipscomb University in Nashville.
 Immediately upon coming onboard she made a positive impact and acclimated quickly.
 When she’s not fielding a multitude of daily needs for ECMO, Sarah enjoys spending time with friends, reading, and has been known to get competitive in board games.